March Avery: Life

-The daughter of Milton and Sally Avery, March was trained by her father.
+The daughter of Milton and Sally Michel Avery, March was trained by her father.
 She grew up around other famous artists such as Mark Rothko, Adolf Gottlieb, Barnett Newman, Byron Browne, and Marsden Hartley.
 She attended the Little Red School House in New York.
 She graduated from Barnard College and married Philip Cavanaugh, with whom she has a son named Sean.
 Her work has been shown at the Brooklyn Museum, Brooklyn, New York; Pennsylvania Academy of the Fine Arts, Philadelphia; New Britain Museum of American Art, Connecticut; and the Chrysler Museum of Art, Norfolk, Virginia.
+Her work can be found in the collection of the National Gallery of Art in Washington, DC.